Available 24X7 Call For Free Consultation (281) 587-1111

 Yes, there are many instances where you can handle a personal injury case on your own; however, do not expect the insurance company to treat you fairly without counsel.

-The rule of thumb is that the more serious your injury, the more likely you will need a personal injury attorney to help you through the process.
-Anyone having severe injuries such as a closed head injury or spinal cord injury or needing surgical intervention should speak with the best personal injury attorney as soon as possible.
+The rule of thumb is that the more serious your injury, the more likely you will need a personal injury attorney to help you.
+Anyone with severe injuries, such as a closed head or spinal cord injury, or needing surgical intervention, should speak with the best Houston personal injury attorney as soon as possible.

 Medical Care Impacts Your Damages

-Some of the most important evidence on damages is a treating physician’s opinion on the injuries and damages sustained in the car accident.
+One key piece of evidence about damages is a doctor’s opinion.
+This opinion focuses on the injuries from the car accident.

 Does Accepting Responsibility by the Insurance Company Mean I Don’t Need a Lawyer?

-If the insurance company accepts responsibility, they are hoping you do not hire a lawyer so they can settle the case for much less than its real value.
+If the insurance company “accepts responsibility,” they hope you won’t hire a lawyer.
+This way, they can settle the case for much less than it is worth.

-Many victims of a car accident in Texas find out they need a lawyer after months have passed, and they finally receive a settlement offer from the insurance company.
-Only then does the victim realize that the insurance company never intended to be fair?
+Many car accident victims in Texas realize they need a lawyer after months have passed.
+This often happens when they finally get a settlement offer from the insurance company.
+Only then does the victim realize that the insurance company never intended to be fair.

-Unfortunately, in some instances, waiting to retain the best attorney for my car accident makes it much more challenging to get a quality lawyer to help, and there are things you may have done or failed to do that hurt your case.
+Sometimes, waiting to hire the best attorney for my car accident makes it harder to find a good lawyer.
+There may be things you did or did not do that could hurt your case.

 If I Speak to a Lawyer, Do I Have to Pay or Hire Them?